Hard Knocks (1987 TV series)

 Hard Knocks is an American comedy-drama television series that aired on the Showtime Network.
 It featured Bill Maher and Tommy Hinkley as ideologically opposed private detectives looking to make money by solving the problems of their wealthy clients.

-Synopsis
+Plot

 Gower Rhodes and Nick Bronco open a private detective agency in the back of a restaurant to make money by solving cases.
 However, nothing seems to go their way.